-Communication Disorders Following Traumatic Brain Injuries (101943) ☐ field work Student is obligated: to attend and actively participate in of certificates or permits) classes and exercises (more than 3 absences mu ust be excused by appro priate 2.8.
-Student responsibilities to write and present a properly structure to attend and pass both colloquiums end of the semester) (if the student did not pass both colloquiums, he must take the oral e xam at the to attend and pass oral exam (for those students who did not pass colloquiums) Class attendance Research Practical training 2.9.
-Screening student work (name the proportion of ECTS credits for each Experimental work Report Exercises activity so that the total number of ECTS Essay Seminar essay (other) credits is equal to the ECTS value of the course) Tests Oral exam (other) Written exam Project (other) Seminar paper is evaluated with the grade 1-5.
+Communication Disorders Fo llowing Traumatic Brai n Injuries (101943) ☐ field work Student is obligated: to attend and actively particle certificates or permits) cipate in classes and exercises (more than 3 absences m ust be excused by appro opriate 2.8.
+Student responsibilities erly structured seminar paper to attend and pass both col end of the semester) loquiums (if the student did not pass both colloquiums, he must take the oral e exam at the to attend and pass oral exam (for those students who did not pass colloquiums) Class attendance Research Practical training 2.9.
+Screening student work (name the proportion of ECTS credits for each Experimental work Report Exercises activity so that the total number of ECTS Essay Seminar essay (other) credits is equal to the ECTS value of the course) Tests Oral exam (other) 303.50) Written exam Project (other) Seminar paper is evaluated with the grade 1-5.
 2.10.
 Grading and evaluating student work in class and at the final exam Colloquium 1 and colloquium 2 are evaluated with the grade 1-5.
-The final grade is proposed based on the average of the grades of the seminar paper and colloquiums/oral exam.
+3.43 The final grade is proposed based on the average of the grades of the seminar paper and colloquiums/oral exam.
 Number of Availability Title copies in the via other 2.11.
-Required literature (available in the library media library and via other media) nasia and Other Neurogenic Language Disorder s.
+Required literature (available in the library media library and via other media) Hedge, M. N. (2018).
+A Coursebo ok on Aphasia and Other Neurogenic Language Disorde rs.
 1 Merlin e- San Diego, CA: Plural Publishing, Inc. Part III learning system

-Hallowell, B. (2017).
+Communication Disorders Following Traumatic Brain Injuries (101943) Hallowell, B. (2017).
 Aphasia and Other Acquired Neurogenic Language Disorders .
 San Diego, CA: Plural Publishing, Inc. Chapter 11 0 Merlin e- learning system Kimbarow, M. L. (2021).
 Cognitive Communication Disorders .
 San Diego, CA: Plural Publishing, Inc. Chapter 1,2,3,7,8 0 Merlin e- learning system 2.12.
 Optional literature (at the time of submission of study programme proposal) Papathanasiou, I., Coppens, P., Potagas, C. (2013).
 Aphasia and Related Neurogenic Communicatio MA: Jones & Bartlett Learning, LLC, an Ascend Learning Company.
 Chapter 17 Freed, D. B. (2020).
 Motor Speech disorders: Diagnosis and treatment .
-San Diego, CA: Plural Publish Burlington, p. oposa., Davis, G. A. (2014).
-Aphasia and Related Cognitive-Communicative Disorders.
-Boston, MA: Pearson Education, Inc. 2.13.
-Quality assurance methods that ensure the acquisition of exit competences On-line student survey conducted by the University
+San Diego, CA: Plural Publish Davis, G. A. (2014).
+Aphasia and Related Cognitive-Communicative Disorders .
+Boston, MA: Pearson ning, Inc. 2.13.
+Quality assurance methods that ensure the acquisition of exit competences On-line student survey conducted by the University 2.14.
+Other (as the proposer wishes to add)